 Students choosing this track will take six electives beyond the core courses, three of which can be taken outside of the economics department.

 - Labor economics

 Financial Economics Track

-Typically students selecting the Thesis Track intend to pursue a Ph.D. in economics or finance.
+Typically students selecting the thesis track intend to pursue a Ph.D. in economics or finance.
 Students who chose this option will work with a faculty member and be required to write a thesis in an area of research of their choosing.
-Students in this area will take four electives (12 hours) and enroll in six hours of thesis preparation.
-Two electives (six hours) may be taken outside of economics or finance.
+Beyond the four required economics courses, the thesis track includes four electives in your area of concentration as well as six hours of thesis preparation.
+Two of your electives can be outside the economics or finance department.